jalantechnologies/handbook/common/compensation_benefits.md

 ### Compensation
 Salary is paid by the 5th business day of the next month.

 If you join mid-month, we adjust your first salary for the days you worked.
-Join on Jan 12 with a INR 50,000 salary and you'll get INR 32,258 for the 20 days you worked, paid by Feb 5.
+For example, if your salary is INR 50,000 and you join on Jan 12, you'll be paid INR 32,258 (= 50,000 × 20 / 31), credited by Feb 5.

 ### Tooling & Equipment
 We give you the tools to do your best work.